 music, exciting readings by local authors and free food.
 You’ll be sharing the evening with a multicultural

 audience of all ages.
-We are

 looking for reliable and enthusiastic people to help.
 Roles include

 setting up the space half an hour before the salon starts, checking tickets at